So many challenges, so little time. That's life in the Adirondacks.

 To the tower!

 Our first stop was the 1-mile trail up Mount Arab.
 The temperature was in the 20s, perfect for February hiking in the Adirondacks.
-The path eased its way to Arab's ridge, then followed that to the summit.
+The path eased its way to Arab's ridge.
+I followed that to the summit.
 It was the definition of casual, with no real steep spots to speak of.

 Just before the top of the mountain the path split.
 There wasn't a big difference between the two routes except one led to a wooden bench with a nice view.
 The trails converged shortly after the fork and in no time the top of Arab's fire tower emerged above the trees.
 Belle and I climbed the tower, braving strong gusts as we clambered into the cab.
 I swung the large windows open one by one and enjoyed the view of lakes and mountains before we headed back down.